Acne is a common issue for many, yet you don’t expect it to reappear or stick around once you’ve reached adulthood.

 Something as simple as a chemical peel can help decongest blocked pores and improve the texture and tone of your skin by reducing the amount of blackheads.
 Glycolic peels or Sal chemical peels are two examples of chemical peels that can help control acne for adults.

 In addition to chemical peels and skincare, acne can also be treated with IPL laser.
-This practice stimulates collagen fibres and improves the look of skin, erasing acne scars and improving skin’s texture and youthfulness.
+This practice stimulates collagen fibres and improves the look of skin, erasing acne scars and improving skin’s texture.

 Acne Prevention Methods